Skip to site navigation Skip to main content Skip to footer site map

 Vet Center

-Vet Centers are community-based counseling centers across the nation in all 50 states and US territories that provide a wide range of social and psychological services, including counseling to eligible Veterans, service members - including National Guard and Reserve components – and their families.
-Counselors and outreach specialists, many of whom are Veterans themselves, are experienced and prepared to discuss the tragedies of war, loss, grief, and transition after trauma.
-To learn more, find your nearest Vet Center.
-Teams are also available 24/7 by phone at 1-877-927-8387.
+Vet Centers are community-based counseling centers across the nation in all 50 states and U.S. territories that provide a wide range of social and psychological services, including professional readjustment counseling to eligible Veterans, service members—including National Guard and Reserve members—and their families.
+Counselors and outreach staff, many of whom are Veterans themselves, are experienced and prepared to discuss the tragedies of war, loss, grief, and transition after trauma.
+To learn more, visit the Vet Center webpage or find a Vet Center near you.
+Teams are also available 24/7 by phone at 877-927-8387.

-View Resource
+View resource

 Veterans Crisis Line logo